Ec

 eClinicalMedicine is an open access journal in The Lancet Discovery Science suite.
 It publishes basic, translational, clinical, and health systems research and is identified by ISSN 2589-5370.

-Looking to publish in Eclinicalmedicine?
+Looking to publish in EClinicalMedicine?
 Livewrite integrates seamlessly with Word to help you write, edit, and format faster.

 Try Livewrite Now